-Veggie Stock Paste is recommended to be the recipe you make when you receive your new Thermomix.
+Step 2: When it arrives – Veggie Stock Paste is the recommended recipe to make when you receive your new Thermomix.
 I will spend an hour with you teaching you how to use your Thermomix & we will cook this amazing recipe together as part of your training – either in person or virtually.
 I have Thermomix customers all over Australia, so we can do this via facetime or zoom if you are not living in Tasmania.

 Make sure you have your wifi password handy too because you will need it to log into your new Thermomix.

 This veggie stock paste is a good base for a lot of savoury recipes – 1 tablespoon is equivalent to 1 stock cube.